terra-money/docs/docs/develop/get-started.md

 ### 2. Download LocalTerra and start building

-LocalTerra is a mini Terra blockchain that runs locally on your machine.
-You can use Terrain as a test environment for your projects.
+LocalTerra is a scaled-down Terra blockchain that allows you to test your dApp locally.
+LocalTerra provides a single validator node and [10 configurable wallet accounts](./how-to/localterra/accounts.md).

-When you start LocalTerra, you’ll see a single validator writing transactions to your mini blockchain.
-LocalTerra comes with [10 configurable wallet accounts](./how-to/localterra/accounts.md) to make testing easier.

 Follow the [Terrain with LocalTerra tutorial](./dapp/quick-start/using-terrain-localterra.md) to start using Terrain and create a simple counter app.